|Elliott Sound Products||Project 91|

 The above is very much a best guess, and is based on the material cited in the references as well as other sources (primarily input from readers).

 Despite the range of different characteristics, the majority of all 78 rpm records can be equalised within a 2dB of the nominal (or alleged) curves claimed, using 4 low and 5 high frequency ranges - including flat and true RIAA for both.
 Given that additional equalisation will almost always be used for restoration, the suggested ranges will be more than adequate for all applications.
 The low bass turnover frequency has been ignored, since it is highly unlikely that there will be an extended bottom end on any of these recordings Instead, it is set at 20Hz for all ranges.

-I have seen 78 rpm phono preamps selling for well over US$450 (or over €2,000 !), so building your own is obviously an excellent way to save a considerable amount of money.
+I have seen 78 rpm phono preamps selling for well over US$450 (and even over €2,000 !), so building your own is obviously an easy way to save a considerable amount of money.
 In addition, you have much more control over the final product, and can make adjustments to suit yourself.

-The preamp featured uses the same circuitry as my standard RIAA phono preamp, which has excellent sonics in its normal use as a standard RIAA equaliser.
+The preamp featured uses the same circuitry as my standard RIAA phono preamp, which everyone who's built one says sounds excellent in its normal use as a standard RIAA equaliser.
 With very low noise and separate equalisation sections, the normal interaction between high and low frequency sections is minimised, so either can be adjusted independently of the other.

 |Bass Boost||C1||Treble Cut||C4|

 |Flat||0 (Short)||Flat||0 (Open)|

 |150 Hz (use 200 Hz *)||70 nF||1600 Hz||120 nF|

 |250 Hz (use 200 Hz *)||46 nF||3180 Hz (use 3400 Hz **)||61 nF|